 Additionally, "Treatment Providers that receive state or federal funding through the State or the County, as well as all licensed Opioid Treatment Programs (OTP), must send DATAR information to DHCS each month" (Department of Healthcare Services).
+Provider is contractually obligated to reporting, responding and following all reporting requirements.
+Adherence to reporting requirements shall be monitored and reported on QI monitoring reports.

 - 407.1 CalOMS Annual Update reporting.
-All Providers and County clinics are required to adhere to CalOMS guidelines pertaining to proactively extending consumers who will be in a treatment episode for twelve (12) months or longer.

-- 407.2 Open Caseload reporting.
-All Providers and County clinics are required to adhere to CalOMS guidelines pertaining to discharging consumers who have not participated in a service within thirty (30) days.

-- 407.3 DATAR Reporting and Compliance.
+All Providers and County clinics are required to adhere to CalOMS guidelines pertaining to proactively extending consumers who will be in a treatment episode for twelve (12) months or longer. - 407.2 Open Caseload reporting.
+All Providers and County clinics are required to adhere to CalOMS guidelines pertaining to discharging consumers who have not participated in a service within thirty (30) days. - 407.3 DATAR Reporting and Compliance.
 Facility must log in to DATAR website and submit a DATAR capacity report to the State by the tenth (10) of every month.
 The report tracks capacity and waitlist information.
 Every site must be reported.
-Contact SAPT Administration for log-in user ID assistance for DATAR training and system log-in.

-- 407.A CalOMS Collection Guide

-- 407.B CalOMS Data Dictionary

-- 407.C DATAR Log-in

-- 407.D DATAR State Instruction
+Contact SAPT Administration for log-in user ID assistance for DATAR training and system log-in. - When a SUD treatment provider serving intravenous substance users reaches or exceeds 90 percent of its treatment capacity, the provider must report this information to the Drug and Alcohol Treatment Access Report (DATAR) on a monthly basis.
+54 The DATAR system is DHCS's capacity management program used to collect data on SUD treatment capacity and waiting lists - A provider and/or county must also notify DHCS upon reaching or exceeding 90 percent of its treatment capacity within seven days. - Providers and/or counties must notify DHCS by emailing DHCSPerinatal@dhcs.ca.gov.
+The subject line in the email must read "Capacity Management." - 407.A CalOMS Collection Guide - 407.B CalOMS Data Dictionary - 407.C DATAR Log-in - 407.D DATAR State Instruction